The kill utility sends a signal to the process or processes specified by each pid operand.

 See NOTES for descriptions of the shell built-in versions of kill.

 The following options are supported:

 (The letter ell.)
-Writes all values of signal_name supported by the implementation, if no operand is given.
-If an exit_status operand is given and it is a value of the ? shell special parameter and wait corresponding to a process that was terminated by a signal, the signal_name corresponding to the signal that terminated the process will be written.
-If an exit_status operand is given and it is the unsigned decimal integer value of a signal number, the signal_name corresponding to that signal will be written.
+Write all values of signal supported by the implementation, if no operand is given.
+If an exit_status operand is given and it is a value of the ? shell special parameter and wait corresponding to a process that was terminated by a signal, the signal corresponding to the signal that terminated the process will be written.
+If an exit_status operand is given and it is the unsigned decimal integer value of a signal number, the signal corresponding to that signal will be written.
 Otherwise, the results are unspecified.

 The following operands are supported:

 A decimal integer specifying a process or process group to be signaled.
 The process or processes selected by positive, negative and zero values of the pid operand will be as described for the kill function.
 If process number 0 is specified, all processes in the process group are signaled.
 If the first pid operand is negative, it should be preceded by - - to keep it from being interpreted as an option.